PowerBridge-ai/crypsense-ai-app-data/app_logs/README.md

 # App Activity Logs

-This directory will be used to store application activity logs, such as settings changes and other important events.
+This directory stores system-level activity logs, such as settings changes, API errors, and other important server-side events.
+This is distinct from individual user activity.